 Let us, for a moment, imagine the contemporary situation after Yeshu ha-Notsri had returned to Palestine ca. 75 BCE.
 The evidence (from the Talmud, etc) tells us that Yeshu had great success among the people, preaching a new, very un-Jewish religion.
-He was excommunicated for apostasy, inciting the people, making himself god, etc. etc. Let us put aside for the moment that (as a Buddhist) Yeshu was a very rare bird—a pacifist, one who taught “love your enemies,” one who would never take up the sword, and one who was personally thoroughly harmless.
+He was excommunicated for apostasy, for inciting the people, for making himself god, etc. Let us put aside for the moment that (as a Buddhist) Yeshu was a very rare bird—a pacifist, one who taught “love your enemies,” one who would never take up the sword, and one who was personally thoroughly harmless.

 As I mentioned, let us put all this aside and consider, for a moment, the attitude of his many followers.
 There surely would have been no paucity of zealots among them, zealots who would have said: “Look, your sister is the Queen’s daughter-in-law.
 Two of your uncles were king and High Priest.
 Make yourself king!”
 And furthermore, some would have enthusiastically offered: “We will help you become king!”
 In the Gospel of Mark, Pilate asks: “Then what shall I do with the man whom you call the King of the Jews?”